Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Sorry, can I interrupt for two seconds?

-I didn't even want should rephrase that.
+I didn't should rephrase that

-Maybe I didn't want to rephrase it.
+May I didn't want to rephrase it

-Melvin Calvin, had won that year's Nobel Prize for Chemistry.
+Melvin Calvin had won that year's Nobel Prize for Chemistry

-These are serious scientists, right?
+These are serious scientists right

-And they had a bit of a party, champagne, corks were popped.
+and they had a bit of a party.
+Champagne corks were popped.

-about one of the other guests,
+But tonight I'm going to be talking more about one of the other guests,

 the oddball man named John Lilly.